-- You will discover how you can generate diverse income streams from a variety of sources; grant-making organisations, major donors, philanthropists and corporate funders.
+- Discover how you can generate diverse income streams from a variety of sources, such as grant-making organisations, crowdfunding and corporate funders.

-- We will show how you can find new funding opportunities and how to make the contacts that you need.
-You will feel more confident that you understand the range of funding available to your organisation.
+- Learn how to find new funding opportunities and how to make the contacts that you need.

 - You will leave the workshop with an understanding of the different income sources available to you, insight into what a range of funders are looking for and an action plan to develop new income streams.